CrunchyData/postgres-operator/docs/content/Installation/prereq/_index.md

 Crunchy PostgreSQL for Kubernetes are workload dependent.
 As such, users should allocate enough resources for their PostgreSQL clusters.

-We recommand using the [Ansible](/installation/install-with-ansible/prerequisites/) installation method to install Crunchy PostgreSQL for Kubernetes in a Cloud Pak Data environment.
+We recommend using the [Ansible](/installation/install-with-ansible/prerequisites/) installation method to install Crunchy PostgreSQL for Kubernetes in a Cloud Pak Data environment.